Setting up Static IP for Your Business

 - The systems are setup to prevent an IP number change.
 In many instances, customers have held the same IP address for an extended period of time.

-Why would you need a Static IP?
+Why would the customer need a Static IP?

 - Static IP addresses are intended to be used to host Web or E-mail Servers, in addition to normal Internet activities.
 If a customer is planning to host their own E-Mail or FTP server, or Virtual Private Network, they will need a Static IP.

-- If you wish to send more than 400 email messages per hour, a Static IP is required.
+- If a customer wish to send more than 400 email messages per hour, a Static IP is required.
 A Static IP will automatically boost the outgoing mail quota from 400 to 5,000 messages per hour.
 A customer who hosts a newsletter or mailing list would also benefit from a Static IP.

 - Telecommuters who require access to their company's local network, often need to supply their company's firewall administrator with a Static IP.
 This will permit the administrator to set up secure access.